wolovim/grubhub_v2/expecectation.markdown

 See a listing of all orders with:

-links for each individual order (really want to change this to )

 link to transition to a different status:

 Access details of an individual order, including:
-Purchaser full name and email address

 For each item on the order:

-Name linked to the item page
-Quantity
-Price
-Line item subtotal
-Total for the order
-Status of the order
-Update an individual order
-View and edit orders; may change quantity or remove items from orders with the status of pending or paid

 NOT allowed to: